 Explore the nation’s capital as President Lincoln would have known it during the Civil War.
 The Catherine B. Reynolds Foundation Civil War Washington week-look summer teacher program is for 3rd- through 12th-grade teachers.

 Looking to bring your students to see where history happened or to see a performance?
-Looking for a professional community of like-minded teachers?
+Looking for a professional community of dedicated teachers?

 Learn about monuments and memorials in the nation’s capital and examine how we remember the Civil War in this week-long summer teacher program for 3rd- through 12th-grade teachers.

 Bring your students to see where history was made and learn about Abraham Lincoln’s assassination and its lasting impact on our nation.

 No matter where you are, you can learn about President Lincoln’s assassination and Civil War Washington through our distance-learning programs.